List of FA Cup finals

 The Blackburn Rovers team which won the FA Cup in 1884.
 Team captain James Brown (front row, centre) holds the trophy.

 The Football Association Challenge Cup, commonly known as the FA Cup, is a knockout competition in English football, organised by and named after The Football Association (the FA), the governing body of the sport in England.
 It is the oldest existing football competition in the world, having commenced in the 1871–72 season.
 The tournament is open to all clubs in the top 10 levels of the English football league system, although a club's home stadium must meet certain requirements prior to entering the tournament.
-The competition culminates at the end of the league season (usually in May) with the FA Cup Final, officially named The Football Association Challenge Cup Final Tie, which has traditionally been regarded as the showpiece finale of the English football season.
+The competition culminates at the end of the league season (usually in May) with the FA Cup final, officially named The Football Association Challenge Cup Final Tie, which has traditionally been regarded as the showpiece finale of the English football season.

 The vast majority of FA Cup final matches have been in London: most of these were played at the original Wembley Stadium, which was used from 1923 until the stadium closed in 2000.
 The other venues used for the final before 1923 were Kennington Oval, Crystal Palace, Stamford Bridge and Lillie Bridge, all in London, Goodison Park in Liverpool and Fallowfield Stadium and Old Trafford in Manchester.
 The Millennium Stadium in Cardiff hosted the final for six years (2001–2006), while the new Wembley Stadium was under construction.
 Other grounds have been used for replays, which until 1999 took place if the initial match ended in a draw.
 The new Wembley Stadium has been the permanent venue of the final since 2007.

-As of 2025, 45 clubs have won the FA Cup.
+As of 2026, 45 clubs have won the FA Cup.
 The record for the most wins is held by Arsenal, with 14 victories.
-Only one surviving club, Blackburn Rovers, have won the cup in three consecutive years, a feat that was also achieved by the now dissolved Wanderers.
+Only one surviving club, Blackburn Rovers, have won the cup in three consecutive years, a feat that was also achieved by the now dissolved Wanderers; Chelsea are the only team to have lost three consecutive FA Cup finals.
 The cup has been won by the same team in two or more consecutive years on ten occasions, and four teams have won consecutive finals more than once: Wanderers, Blackburn Rovers, Tottenham Hotspur and Arsenal.
 The cup has been won by a non-English team once: Cardiff City in 1927.
-The current holders are Crystal Palace, who defeated Manchester City in the 2025 final for their first win.
+The current holders are Manchester City, who defeated Chelsea in the 2026 final for their eighth win, having become the first team to qualify for four consecutive FA Cup finals.